 a) Home teams are expected to discharge their duties as hosts by offering adequate changing and bathing accommodation to visiting teams and match officials and, particularly in cases where the visiting team has travelled a long distance, suitable refreshment.
 The vehicle carrying the visiting team should be seen off by at least the member of staff i/c and, where possible, team captains.

-c) As a courtesy, ISFA expects a Head to inform his/her opposite number of any disciplinary action taken following an incident on or off the pitch involving his/her pupils.
+c) As a courtesy, ISFA expects a school to inform their opponents of any disciplinary action taken following an incident on or off the pitch involving his/her pupils.

 e) Problems between schools should be able to be resolved by the respective Heads.
-If a resolution is not able to be achieved, a letter should be sent by the Head(s) to the Chairman of ISFA.
+If a resolution is not able to be achieved, a letter should be sent by the Head(s) to the Chief Executive of ISFA.

 CODE OF CONDUCT